Before we get too far into that, though, the first thing you need to know about is the T1 general form.

 The identification section of the T1 general form requires you to fill out your personal information, including:

-It will also require other personal information that’s pertinent to your tax situation, such as your marital status and/or if you have a common-law partner.
+It will also require other personal information that’s pertinent to your tax situation, such as your marital status and/or whether you have a common-law partner.

 Total Income